chigibbeum/Lingua/documentation/modals/flashcard-creation-form-design-layout.md

 ## Flashcard Creation Form — Design & Layout

 This document describes the visual design, layout, and interaction patterns for the Flashcard Creation Form (`web/src/lib/components/create/FlashcardCreationForm.svelte`).
-It is aligned with the FLIP Project Guidelines.
+It is aligned with the LINGUA Project Guidelines.

 ### Guideline Alignment